pouannes/ellispsis-drive-challenge/README.md

   - `react-router-dom` for the small bit of routing used.
   - `fuse.js` for the fuzzy search.
   - `@material-ui/core` and `@material-ui/icons` as the UI library.

-## TODOS

-- Refactor the `Overview` components.
-In particular, move out the useEffects to its own reducer
-- Implement the `filters` drawer component and functionality
-- Add wiring to the left sidebar
-- Add wiring to the `sort` function
-- CD
-- Bug: favorites + recherche ne garde pas les favoris
-- Add 'no results' when there's no search result
-- Bug: better handle the 'upload in progress' for different screen sizes'

 ## Improvements